low-light666/pycrack/README.md

 ![alt text](./images/cpus.png)

-On linux you could count the lines with the fallowing command.
+Also you could count the lines with the fallowing command.
 ```bash
 wc -l /path/to/wordlist.txt
 ```